 The Creek foreshore is an important environmental area.
-The key concern for riparian areas is to provide habitat and natural bank stabilisation to protect the integrity of the aquatic and estuarine environment.
+The key concern for riparian areas is to provide habitat and natural bank stabilisation and to protect the integrity of the aquatic and estuarine environment.

-A buffer is required between private properties and the waterway to separate urban uses and ecological systems.
-The buffer is to be created with appropriate revegetation, weed control and sensitive bank stabilisation solutions where necessary.
+A buffer is required between private properties and the waterway to separate urban uses and ecological systems, it is to be created with appropriate revegetation weed control and by limited built structures and limited foreshore retention.